dankimio/jekyll-blog/about.md

 ---
 layout: page
-title: About me
+title: About
+permalink: /about/
 ---

-Danya Kim.
+About page goes here.